niqdev/scala-fp/docs/fp-intro.md

 val myAnswer = number.asInstanceOf[Int with Answer]
 ```

-It's possible to modify the type of `number` at compile ti􏰀me without modifying its runtime behaviour by **tagging** it with a *phantom type*.
+It's possible to modify the type of `number` at compile time without modifying its runtime behaviour by *tagging* it with a **phantom type**.
 Phantom types are types with no runtime semantics

 ### TODO *What are existential types?*